saldev22/project1/Documentation.md

 This consist of building and dockerising the Python application from project 1.
 Using CI/CD pipeline to deploy the application.

+### Trello

+I utilised Trello as the service for my project management.

 ### Toolchain Overview